 Viewing experts on: Law

 Email: Susan W. Brenner

-Brenner's areas of expertise include criminal law, criminal procedure, cybercrimes and federal grand juries.
+Brenner's areas of expertise include criminal law, criminal procedure, federal grand juries and cybercrimes (primary focus is on cyberwar and transnational cyberattacks).
 She has spoken at numerous conferences, including Interpol's International Conference on Cybercrimes, the American Bar Association's National Cybercrime Conference, the Asia-Pacific Fraud Convention and the National Association of Attorneys General's cybercrime training program.
 "NBC Nightly News" featured her internationally known website, http://cyb3rcrim3.blogspot.com/.
 Also an expert in grand juries, she has published numerous law review articles and book chapters dealing with criminal law, and two books - Federal Grand Jury Practice and Precedent Inflation.
 The following media outlets have interviewed or quoted her: NPR, Houston Chronicle, USA Today, The Associated Press, Daily Southtown (Chicago), South Florida Sun-Sentinel, Richmond (Va.)
 Times-Dispatch, Reforma (Mexico City).